atenart/sniproxy/README.md

 ## Configuration file

 The configuration is made of a list of blocks.
 Each block represents a route.
-A route if defined by a list of hostnames, a backend to route the connexion to and optional parameters:
+A route is defined by a list of hostnames, a backend to route the connection to and optional parameters:

 ```
 hostname0, hostname1, … {